BrandonLeiran/cd-manifesto/content/FAQ/_index.md

 ## Is this everything We need for CD?

-Oh, gosh no!
-This is the barest of minimums.
+Oh, gosh, no!
+The [Resources page](/minimumcd/references/) will aid you in going beyond Minimum CD.

 ## How can we use this to improve?